techidaily/site-video-capture/source/_posts/new-in-2024-crafting-a-vocal-identity-steps-for-impactful-video-overdubs.md

 Therefore, you get to record, edit and sync voice over with Filmora voice over recording software all in one place.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KdpTAZ9zonQ?si=5Nd5SPW1axA7GPuB&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion –

 Recording voice over for videos is no more a magic.
 We have illustrated all the elements you need for a great voice over recording.
 Wondershare Filmora is the best software for voice over recording.
 You can also edit the voiceover and sync to the video file seamlessly.
 Besides, you can edit the video as well as it features a full-fledged video editor.